 Invoice Consolidation is a feature of Relationship Invoicing where multiple subscriptions can be combined onto a single invoice paid in a single transaction.
 Chargify has long been able to handle multiple concurrent subscriptions for the same customer.
-But each subscription would be billed separately, resulting in multiple transactions on the customers card and multiple transaction fees for you.
+But each subscription would be billed separately, resulting in multiple transactions on the customers card/bank account and multiple transaction fees for you.
 Invoice Consolidation improves the experience for your customers with multiple subscriptions.

 In order to consolidate invoices, you must first group your subscriptions so we know which to invoice together.

 Each subscription group may contain up to 10 subscriptions.
 Every group has a primary subscription and up to 9 member subscriptions.

 The primary subscription controls several functions on behalf of the group, such as:

 - The timing of the issuance of the consolidated invoice.
 The consolidated invoice is issued within an hour of the renewal of the primary subscription.
 (See Consolidated Invoice Timing).

 - The collection method (automatic vs. remittance) is controlled by the primary subscription.